 9 The VPA is an entity based in The Netherlands that addresses the administrative and financial needs of the VPI.
 The activities of and applications for membership in the VPA are governed by the Articles of Association of the VPA (available upon request).
 Formally, the General Meeting of the VPA decides on the admission to membership in the Association.
 The General Meeting is the same body as the Plenary of the VPI and Applicant Governments are informally admitted to the VPA once they are admitted to the VPI as Participant Governments in accordance with the procedures described in this document.
 Formal admission takes place at the next Annual General Meeting of the VPA, held at the same time as the Annual Plenary Meeting of the VPI.

-10 Materials may be electronically submitted to Kaveh Shahrooz, Deputy Head of Secretariat, point during the review period, the Applicant Government may contact the Secretariat to check on the status of an application.
+10 Materials may be electronically submitted to Kaveh Shahrooz, Deputy Head of Secretariat, Kaveh.shahrooz@voluntaryprinciples.org.

-Kaveh.shahrooz@voluntaryprinciples.org.